-The Canadiana Online collection contains 19 million pages (96,000 titles) of digitized historical publications, including monographs, serials, and government publications.
-The collection is largely composed of materials published prior to 1921.
+The Canadiana Online collection contains 19 million pages (96,000 titles) of digitized historical publications, including monographs, serials, and government publications over the past three and a half centuries.

 Discover documents from over 500 years of world history.